-In composing Watercolours (for solo piano), I have sought to reflect something of the beauty and spirit of Australia’s coastal waters through a music which is inspired by the sounds of gongs, bamboo flutes, voices, metallophones and all the other instruments which comprise the Javanese Gamelan.
+In composing Watercolours (for piano), I have sought to reflect something of the beauty and spirit of Australia’s coastal waters through a music that is inspired by the sounds of gongs, bamboo flutes, voices, metallophones and all the other instruments which comprise the Javanese gamelan.

-Brisk flourishes and flowing textures signal the beginning of Part III.
-Appearing tentatively at first, the material unfolds to reveal a tuneful pentatonic melody.
-The music rises to a brightly coloured climax, whereupon the opening flourishes are recalled and the music very gently disappears.
+Part III (Con brio) begins with brisk flourishes and flowing textures.
+A tuneful pentatonic melody unfolds and rises to a brightly coloured climax, whereupon the opening flourishes are recalled before the music very gently fades away.

-Part IV, a tranquil and reflective music, draws upon the reverberant sounds of wind chimes and birds.
+Part IV (Tranquillo) draws upon the reverberant sounds of wind chimes and birds.
 An espressivo inner melody emerges amidst a background of sympathetically vibrating strings.